Ja-yy/QnA-With-RAG/MAIN.md

 - Real-time chat streaming
 - Upload multiple text files simultaneously
 - Maintainable vector database (add and delete files)
-- Static API Token Authentication for ChromaDB
+- Static API Token Authentication for ChromaD
 - Create and manage multiple knowledge bases

 ### How to Use?